 The proposed Zoning Code Amendment was initiated as a result of public concerns that new construction in single-family neighborhoods is affecting quality of life for existing residents due to large homes.
-The proposed Zoning Code Amendment provides new regulations to better fit new homes within existing single-family zones.
-By reducing bulk and mass of a home, residents will have more opportunities for light and air access, privacy, and maintenance of existing single-family neighborhood character.
-New regulations will still allow for the construction of an average sized dwelling, so residents are still able to develop their properties.
-Therefore, the Zoning Code Amendment will not be detrimental to the public interest, health, safety, convenience, and welfare of the City.
+The proposed Zoning Code Amendment provides new regulations to better fit new homes within existing single-family zones consistent with prevailing FAR in adjacent cities, and provide opportunities for the creation of additional housing development through the construction of accessory dwelling units (ADUs) and junior accessory dwelling unit (JADUs).
+By reducing bulk and mass of a home, residents will have more opportunities for light and air access, privacy, maintenance of existing single-family neighborhood character, and development of ADUs and JADUs.